Mixone-FinallyHere/G4Patcher/README.md

 After checking these things, it adjusts the patch file with the corrected injection address and runs the patch through armips.

-An [armips](https://github.com/Kingcom/armips) binary is bundled into the release, so no need to install anything else!
+An [armips](https://github.com/Kingcom/armips) binary is bundled into the release, so no need to install anything!

 ## Usage: